- Which Are The Main Mentally ill Issues?

-According to the WHO report(7), every year, over 700,000 people worldwide have severe depression leading to death by suicide, and is the no. four killers for serious health conditions among people aged from 15 – 29 years old.
+According to the WHO report(7), every year, over 700,000 people worldwide have severe depression leading to death by suicide and this is the number four killer of serious health conditions among people aged 15 – 29 years old.

-What Are The Early Warning Signs of Mental Health Issues?
+What Are The 10 Early Warning Signs of Mentally ill Disorder?

-How do you know if you could be developing mental health issues?
+How do you know if you or anyone you know could be developing mentally ill issues?

-Take serious notes of these few early signs or symptoms associated with mental health or mental illness disorders.
-However, these symptoms can be vary depending on many factors like circumstances, disorders, etc.
+Take serious notes of these 10 early signs or symptoms associated with mental illness disorders.
+However, these symptoms can vary depending on many factors like circumstances, disorders, etc.

 1. Feeling extremely sad or down for a long time.